🇯🇵 日本語 | 🇺🇸 English

 Q. What is the difference between compile errors and runtime errors?

-A. Compile errors are syntax problems detected during compilation; no executable is produced.
-Runtime errors occur while the program is running — compilation succeeds but the program crashes.
+A. Compile errors are syntax problems caught during compilation; no executable is produced.
+Runtime errors occur while the program is running — the code compiles but the program crashes.
 Runtime errors are harder to detect.

 Q. I got a segmentation fault.
 What causes it?

-A. Segmentation faults are caused by illegal memory access.
-Main causes: (1) dereferencing a NULL pointer, (2) accessing freed memory, (3) out-of-bounds array access, (4) stack overflow.
+A. Segmentation faults come from illegal memory access.
+The main culprits: (1) dereferencing a NULL pointer, (2) accessing freed memory, (3) out-of-bounds array access, and (4) stack overflow.
 Review your pointer and memory handling.

 Q. How do I debug an infinite loop?

-A. (1) Check the loop condition and its exit criterion.
-(2) Use printf() on loop variables to trace where they diverge from expectations.
+A. (1) Check the loop condition and exit criterion.
+(2) Use printf() on loop variables to see where they diverge from your expectations.
 (3) A step debugger is also effective.
-Most infinite loops are caused by bad loop conditions or missing increments.
+Most infinite loops come from bad loop conditions or a missing increment.

 Q. How do I find memory corruption?

-A. Memory corruption is hard to find because symptoms appear far from the cause.
-Effective tools: (1) valgrind (Linux/Mac), (2) sanitizers like UBSan/ASan, (3) careful review of array and pointer usage.
+A. Memory corruption is tricky because the symptoms often appear far from the actual cause.
+Effective tools include (1) valgrind (Linux/Mac), (2) sanitizers like UBSan and ASan, and (3) careful review of your array and pointer usage.

 Q1.
 What is the main cause of segmentation faults?